The Sales process changed – did you get the memo?

 Quantify risk for the client, if the buyer invests 10k with you what is the risk of getting it wrong or not getting results?
 Answer or allay these fears, early on, to take away any perceived risk.
 Write up the targets and set a future time to review performance.
 If you believe in your product or service and that it will deliver results for the client, share the burden of risk.
 Put your money where your mouth is.
 If you find out where the client is now and where they want to be in 3 years, then work back towards where they are now, to find out how they will get there, break it down.
 A three year horizon is usually a good time frame.
 Be curious, be interested, dig deep.

 6. Social Selling – This can get a bit confusing as a term, but you can use social in a number of ways.
 You can advertise or promote in Social channels very effectively, but possibly more importantly, you can create and share useful or entertaining articles via social, to attract attention and get enquiries.
 You can now sell directly within social too and that will become more prevalent especially for big brands, much less so for unknowns.
 Social Selling is destined to become more mainstream, so get your head around it and create a digital strategy to encompass social as a supporting channel, either for sales or promotion.
 Being in the space frequented by your potential clients will put you in their minds when they are in the market to buy whatever you are selling.
 Being seen as an acknowledged Authority will help you greatly, so post useful valuable content online.
-Remember that everything you get in life will come from another person, so learn how to communicate well in your social.
+Remember that everything you get in life will come from another person, so learn how to communicate well in your social channels.
 Do not be afraid to show a bit of your personality – people buy people.
 If you get this right, the buyers will come to you to place an order and save you having to make any cold calls.
+But Social Selling is not a replacement for Selling.

 8. Behavioural style – It is worth studying a persons behavioural style, starting with your own, whether it is adapting or controlling, supportive or conserving.
 Have a look at IMA Strategies or Nigel Risners Animals in the Zoo or Lifestyle Orientation.
 Effectively you want to be able to recognise your own traits and personality features, then learn to spot traits in others.
 This will help you approach people in the style that makes them most comfortable.
 Identifying a personality type will allow you tweak your presentation and get better results.
 According to the Lifo method, “People who are adapting or controlling are big picture thinkers whereas someone who is supporting or conserving will be focused on the details.
 Supporting and adaptive people are people focused, whereas people who are controlling and conserving are task focused.”
 Someones personality will determine how long a meeting should last and what needs to be covered.
 Todays business buyer has become used to the B2C attention they get when buying for themselves personally, so they expect that sort of personalisation from their B2B buying experience.
 This means more initial leg work or research for you, but now that the buyer is doing much of the research online, it gives you the time to get personal in your interactions.
 And this can help create a relationship that will allow the customer be a repeat customer, possibly one of your raving fans.